 Most of the common mistakes that many engineering & IT job seekers make are fixable.
-Wondering why my resume is not selected?.
-Why is my CV not working?
+Wondering why your resume is not selected?.
+Why your resume is holding you back?
 The problem is hiding in the details.

-Correct your CV / resume using these tips and increase your results.
+Correct your CV or resume using these tips and increase your results.
 1. You’re not using Google’s 3 Part formula, 2.
-Your resume / CV is “too busy”, 3.
+Your resume is “too busy”, 3.
 You’re not tailoring your resume / CV to the specific job, 4.
 List more than basic info for each job, 5.
 Check for errors

 1. You’re not using Google’s 3 Part formula for a successful resume or CV

 According to former Google recruiters using the following simple formula: Accomplished [X] as measured by [Y] by doing [Z].
-Which means demonstrate how you made things happen using numbers showing what you accomplished, using a baseline for comparison.
+This means to demonstrate how you made things happen using numbers showing what you accomplished, using a baseline for comparison.

 What the resume says: Increased sales for company year after year